Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Appendix

 \subsection{Conserved quantities}

-The autonomous 4-dimensional Painlev\'e-type equations have two functionally independent conserved quantities.
-In this subsection, we list these conserved quantities for the ramified equations.\footnote{We do not write conserved quantities of the Garnier equations here, since the conserved quantities are just autonomous limit of two Hamiltonians.
-Such Hamiltonians are listed by Kimura~\cite{MR1042827} and Kawamuko~\cite{MR2547101}.} One of the reason is that the other conserved quantities than the Hamiltonians have long expressions.
+The autonomous 4-dimensional Painlev\'e-type equations have two functionally independent first integrals.
+In this subsection, we list these first integrals for the ramified equations.\footnote{We do not write first integrals of the Garnier equations here, since the first integrals are just autonomous limit of two Hamiltonians.
+Such Hamiltonians are listed by Kimura~\cite{MR1042827}, Kawamuko~\cite{MR2547101} and Kawakami~\cite{MR3740334}.} One of the reason is that the other first integrals than the Hamiltonians have long expressions.
 Writing them for ``less-degenerated'' systems take huge spaces.
 But they are easily computable from data in the previous paper~\cite{kns}.
-We only give conserved quantities for autonomous version of equations in Kawakami~\cite{kawakami-ramified}.
-The Lax pairs for these ramified equations will be written in his forthcoming paper~\cite{kawakami-ramified}.
-We list Hamiltonians $H$'s with $\delta$,\footnote{Hamiltonians for the case $\delta=0$ is the conserved quantity.} and the other conserved quantities $G$'s.
+We only give first integrals for autonomous version of equations in Kawakami~\cite{2016arXiv160803927K, 2016arXiv160905263K, MR3740334}.
+We list Hamiltonians $H$'s with $\delta$,\footnote{Hamiltonians for the case $\delta=0$ is the first integral.} and the other invariants $G$'s.

-There are 5 ramified cases from the degeneration of $A_5$ Fuji-Suzuki system.\footnote{Although we obtain Garnier equations of ramified types from degenerations of $A_5$-type Fuji-Suzuki system, we are excluding Garnier systems.} {\allowdisplaybreaks
+There are 5 ramified cases from the degeneration of $A_5$ Fuji-Suzuki system.\footnote{Although we obtain the Garnier equations of ramified types from certain degenerations of $A_5$-type Fuji-Suzuki system, we exclude the Garnier systems.} {\allowdisplaybreaks

 There are also 4 systems that are ramified derived from $D_6$-Sasano system.